SimonVerhoeven/lscf/README.md

 ## Requirements

 JDK 17, if you do not have it installed yet, and you do have [sdkman](https://sdkman.io/) you can run `sdk env install`

 ***

+## Pitfalls

+Just like any other solution cloud functions do have their drawbacks or no added value:
+* they can add extra complexity
+* you need a proper monitoring setup
+* they can be challenging at times to debug/troubleshoot
+* if they are just for orchestration `aws step functions`/`gcp workflows`/... might be a better solution

+So give some consideration to your usecase, and do not be afraid to reevaluate it every now and then.

+***